osquery/osquery/docs/wiki/installation/cli-flags.md

 ```
 $ osqueryi
-osquery> select * from osquery_flags;
+osquery> SELECT * FROM osquery_flags;
 ```

 To see the flags that have been updated by your configuration, a flag file, or by the shell try:

 ```
-osquery> select * from osquery_flags where default_value <> value;
+osquery> SELECT * FROM osquery_flags WHERE default_value <> value;
 ```

-## Command line only flags
+### Flagfile

 A special flag, part of Google Flags, can be used to read additional flags from a line-delimited file.
-On OS X and Linux this `--flagfile` is the recommended way to add/remove the following CLI-only initialization flags.
+On macOS and Linux this `--flagfile` is the recommended way to add/remove the following CLI-only initialization flags.

-`--flagfile="/etc/osquery/osquery.flags"`
+`--flagfile /etc/osquery/osquery.flags`

 Include line-delimited switches to be interpreted and used as CLI-flags: